Colorful Nahal Betzet National Park

 Type of hike: There and back the same way.

 Difficulty: Initially an easy paved path but with a significant incline down to the spring and then an easy footpath along the stream.

 Directions: Enter “Elon” into Waze.
 Continue straight through the kibbutz until you come to the parking lot for the nahal.
 There is a café reasonably close to the parking lot, although it is only open at popular times.
 There are WC’s here.
 There is no park office or admission charge.

 From the parking lot, continue down to the nahal.

 On reaching the stream bed turn left towards the spring.
-You will soon come to a natural pool for swimming with a depth up to about an average adult’s waist.
-You may wish to shorten the hike to this alone, but a longer hike is very much recommended.
+You will soon come to a natural pool for swimming with a depth up to about an average adult male’s waist.
+You may wish to shorten the hike to this alone, but a longer hike is much recommended.